 Applicants are evaluated based on numerous factors including previous college course work; Graduate Record Examination scores or Miller Analogies score; letters of recommendation, and personal statement.
 The personal statement describes the applicant’s goals and reasons for applying to the graduate program.

 Admission to the program is a competitive process.
 Individuals possessing a baccalaureate degree in any major from a regionally accredited institution are eligible to apply for admission.
 Admissions are accepted only for enrollment for the fall semester.
-Students wishing to enroll in courses prior to matriculation to the program are restricted to enrollment in CPSY 901 Theories of Psychotherapy and Counseling and CPSY 911 Orientation to Counseling Practice, and must have completed all undergraduate prerequisites.
+Students wishing to enroll in courses prior to matriculation to the program are restricted to enrollment in CPSY 901 Theories of Psychotherapy and Counseling and CPSY 911 Orientation to Counseling Practice, and must have completed the undergraduate prerequisites for these courses.